Using system thinking to design interactions and applications

 Users do not know whom they can reach out to for help with migration within their groups at the Firm.

-The issue was resolved by establishing an official process for selecting and listing migration leaders (a new role within their groups).
-This included designing checklists for different personas involved in the migration.
+The issue was resolved by establishing a new role of the migration leader within teams.
+We also designed checklists for different personas involved in the migration.